alexandercerutti/passkit-generator/README.md

 <a name="certificates"></a>

 ##### Certificates
-> Requirements: OpenSSL,

 The third step is about the developer and WWDR certificates.
 I suggest you to create a certificate-dedicated folder inside your working directory (e.g. `./certs`) to contain everything concerning the certificates.

 This is a standard procedure: you would have to do it also without using this library.
+We'll use OpenSSL to complete our work (or to do it entirely, if only on terminal), so be sure to have it installed.
 You'll need the following three elements:

 * Apple WWDR (_Worldwide Developer Relationship_) certificate
 * Signer certificate
 * Signer key

-While WWDR can be obtained from [Apple PKI Portal](https://www.apple.com/certificateauthority/), to get the `signer key` and the `certificate`, you'll have to get first a `Certificate Signing Request` (`.certSigningRequest` file) from your Apple Developers Portal page, at [Pass Types Identifiers](https://developer.apple.com/account/ios/identifier/passTypeId) (open it, it worth the pain).
+While WWDR can be obtained from [Apple PKI Portal](https://www.apple.com/certificateauthority/), to get the `signer key` and the `certificate`, you'll have to get first a `Certificate Signing Request` (`.certSigningRequest` file) and upload it to Apple Developers Portal, at [Pass Types Identifiers](https://developer.apple.com/account/ios/identifier/passTypeId) (open it, it's worth it 😜).

 <br>
 <hr>